How to Open .NFO Files in Windows 11

 1. Right-click on any .NFO file in Windows Explorer.

-2. Choose “Properties” from the context menu.
+2. Choose “Properties” from the menu that shows up.

 Learn more: How to Change Default App For File Extension in Windows 11